America! America!!: Plot

 That evening Surya learns of the marriage plans.
 Confused, he rushes to Bhoomi's house to take the tape back.
-Before he could get there, someone who was cleaning Bhoomi's room accidentally replaces it with another cassette.
+But before he could get there, someone who was cleaning Bhoomi's room accidentally replaces it with another cassette.
 Surya, thus unknowingly, grabs the wrong tape and throws it into a nearby river.
 After the marriage ceremony, Shashank and Bhoomi leave for the US.

 Everything goes well until Shashank loses his job and starts to drink.
-Surya, in the meantime, surprises Bhoomi and Shashank and goes to the US for business, but egotistical Shashank does not come to pick him up at the airport.
+Surya, in the meantime, surprises Bhoomi and Shashank and goes to the US for business, but an egotistical Shashank does not come to pick him up at the airport.
 Surya ends up taking a cab to Shashank's house.
 Bhoomi and Shashank drive Surya to a lot of places around.
 After a few days, Bhoomi and Shashank realize that Surya has come to the US on a business visit and has a very good business running back in India.
 Bhoomi feels very happy with Surya's achievement.
 On Bhoomi's and Shashank's anniversary, Surya throws them a surprise and gifts them a rabbit.
 Next day, they all go to a party hosted by Indians in the US.
 In the party, a man foul mouths India.
 Surya hits him, angering Shashank.
 Shashank leaves Surya behind at the party, forcing him to walk all the way back home.

 On the way back, Bhoomi plays a tape in the car, the same tape Surya had recorded in India, conveying his love for her.
 It had come with Bhoomi's bag from India.
 Shashank asks Soorya to get out of their house and blames India and Indian culture.
 After Surya leaves their house, he starts suspecting Bhoomi.
-One day, Bhoomi searches for her rabbit (Minchu), but cannot find her, and Shashank tells her he already ate it, later he tells Bhoomi that he donated the rabbit to a humane society, as it reminded him of Surya.
-They both start arguing, then Bhoomi starts living separately from Shashank.
+One day, Bhoomi searches for her rabbit (Minchu), but cannot find her; Shashank tells her he already cooked and ate it, later he tells Bhoomi that he donated the rabbit to a humane society, as it reminded him of Surya.
+They both start arguing, then Bhoomi moves out and starts living separately from Shashank.
 Shashank finds a new job and later learns that Soorya has helped him get that job.
 Alone, Shashank realizes his mistake and feels guilty.
 He calls Surya and apologizes.
 Surya forgives him and learns that Bhoomi has separated from him.
 He tells Shashank not to take any steps until he returns to the US, and Surya leaves for the U.S.

 From San Francisco Airport, Surya calls Shashank, who is drunk.
 This time around, Shashank promises to pick him up from the airport.
 On the way he meets with a horrific accident.
 After being informed by the airport authorities, Surya rushes to the hospital.
 Meanwhile, Bhoomi also gets the news about Shashank and she too rushes to the hospital.
 On meeting Bhoomi and Surya, Shashank apologizes for his behavior and tells them that he is going to die.
 Doctor takes him to ICU and he passes away.